-I have not specifically calculated the figures (what’s the value of jeans with holes in the knees that are good play clothes for us but which nobody else will want?), but since I usually do our taxes, I have a good idea where our money goes.
+I have not completely monetized our assets (what’s the value of jeans with holes in the knees that are good play clothes for us but which nobody else will want?), but since I usually do our taxes, I have a good idea where our money goes.
 So, especially for those who haven’t had children yet, let me explain the economics of all the things you DON’T need to buy.

 Costs of Conceiving a Child

 We are older parents.
 Younger parents can save costs compared to us by not having to buy books on fertility and thermometers and vitamins and pregnancy tests and stuff like that.
 The main cost-saving strategy here is to protect your fertility.
 Don’t wait till you’re 30 or over to start having children, don’t do things that would lead to STDs (as in, don’t have sex outside marriage – and don’t laugh either, abstinence is both possible and also nicer than being naked in front of someone who doesn't like you enough to stay with you), don’t mess up your hormones with contraceptives or get scar tissue (physically or mentally) from an abortion.

 At the time I got married, I called a hospital to find out what the cost of an uncomplicated vaginal birth is, without insurance.
 It was then about $2000 (not counting the cost of the doctor, which about doubled the figure).
 Three years ago when I actually had a (very slightly complicated) hospital birth, it was about $3000.
 It’s not a fun check to write, but less than many plumbing emergencies, and you get ¾ of a year to save up for it.
 YOU CAN HANDLE THIS.
 Even without insurance.